-(a) All applications for tentative map approval are incomplete unless the Tentative Maps identify the flood hazard area and the elevation of the base flood.
-(See Section 18(b) of this ordinance.)

-- (b) All final subdivision improvement plans shall provide the elevation of proposed structure(s), pads, and streets.
-If the site is filled above the base flood, the final pad elevations shall be certified by a registered professional engineer or surveyor and provided to the Floodplain Administrator. - (c) All subdivision proposals shall be consistent with the need to minimize flood damage. - (d) All subdivision proposals shall have public utilities and facilities such as road, sewer, gas, electrical, and water systems located and constructed to minimize flood damage. - (e) All subdivisions shall provide adequate drainage to reduce exposure to flood hazards.
+- a.
+All applications for tentative map approval are incomplete unless the tentative maps identify the flood hazard zone, the elevation of the base flood, and the flood elevation necessary to assess the urban level of flood protection.
+Developments consisting of more than ten (10) new insurable structures or more than 5 acres will be required to determine the above elevations by developing a detailed hydrology and hydraulic study, including but not limited to a back water analysis.
+Developments of ten (10) or fewer insurable structures or fewer than 5 acres will be required to determine the above elevations by using standards acceptable to the Floodplain Administrator. - b.
+All final subdivision improvement plans shall provide the elevation of pads, streets, and the lowest floors of all proposed structure(s).
+If the site is in a SFHA and is filled above the base flood, as-built information for the lowest floor, pad, and lowest adjacent grade elevations shall be certified by a registered professional engineer or surveyor and provided as part of an application for a letter of map revision based on fill (LOMR-F) to the Floodplain Administrator. - c.
+All subdivision proposals shall be consistent with the need to minimize flood damage. - d.
+All subdivision proposals shall have public utilities and facilities such as road, sewer, gas, electrical, and water systems located and constructed to minimize flood damage. - e.
+All subdivisions shall provide adequate drainage to reduce exposure to flood hazards.